Logiqx/gps-details/docs/devices/garmin/power/README.md

 - Extended Battery (aka Extended)
 - Max Battery

 It is possible to diagnose what is actually occurring under the covers thanks to the excellent [FIT File Viewer](https://www.fitfileviewer.com/).
 There is a lot of interesting metadata inside the FIT files produced by Garmin devices, and some time ago I helped to reverse-engineer the [GPS mode changes](https://logiqx.github.io/gps-details/devices/garmin/developer/gps-events.html).
-Since these findings have subsequently been incorporated into the FIT File Viewer, we observe the GNSS changes during an activity.
+Since these findings have subsequently been incorporated into the FIT File Viewer, it is possible to observe the GNSS changes that occur during an activity.

-What is immediately apparent when doing some basic testing of the fenix 9 series is that "GPS only" appears to have gone, and so has the basic  "all systems".
+What is immediately apparent when doing some basic testing of the fenix 9 series is that "GPS only" appears to have gone, and so has the traditional "all systems".
 The new GNSS configurations include the following:

 - All + Multi-Band
 - Auto Select - All + Multi-Band, or All Systems